Top festivals

 The complete guide to Pride Amsterdam

-Prepare to wear your brightest colors and celebrate diversity in Netherlands’ vibrant capital.
+Prepare to wear your brightest colors and celebrate diversity in the Dutch capital.
 From boat parties to exhibitions, here’s what to expect from Amsterdam Pride.

 writer

 When it comes to celebrating LGBTQI+ pride, there’s no place like Amsterdam.
-For two weeks, the city is full of parties, parades, music, and more to honor lesbian, gay, bisexual, transgender, intersex, and queer identities.
+No wonder that over 500,000 people visit Amsterdam Pride each year; for two weeks, the city is full of parties, parades, music, and more to honor lesbian, gay, bisexual, transgender, intersex, and queer identities.

 To stay in the loop with the hundreds of events on offer, discover the main happenings at Amsterdam Pride: